cappuch/uplink-mcp-hackathon/readme.md

 - mcp (for your every day llms)
 - agent for using this stuff

-modal for scheduled scraping, mistral models behind the scenes, and huggingface inference api.
+modal for scheduled scraping, mistral models behind the scenes, and huggingface inference api. db and fastapi server run on my pi at home.

 ![backend info](assets/info.png)